 Ekev.
 Mindful Eating

-I have never experienced a day of real hunger in my life.
+I have never personally experienced a day of real hunger in my life.
 Have you?
 We are surrounded by such an abundance of food that we are the generation who are trying to eat less; not more.

 In a 2016 report, the Guardian reported that 60 million tons of food are wasted annually by retailers and consumers ($160bn), about a third of all foodstuffs; and much of it is discarded because it doesn’t conform to the aesthetic standards that stores and consumers want.